aremazeilles/starter-academic/content/project/2006-cea/index.md

 Within this context, my work was to :

-* develop a stereo tracking algorithm.
+- develop a stereo tracking algorithm.
 The main originality is that no object model is needed.
-* design a control module (based on visual servoing  principles) to command the arm.
+- design a control module (based on visual servoing  principles) to command the arm.

 The development of such elements enabled me to define several scientific libraries dealing with :

-* algebra
+- algebra
-* image grabbing
+- image grabbing
-* camera calibration
+- camera calibration
-* visual servoing
+- visual servoing
-* feature extraction (harris points) and tracking (differential correlation), template matching (exhaustive correlation)
+- feature extraction (Harris points) and tracking (differential correlation), template matching (exhaustive correlation)
-* pose estimation
+- pose estimation

-<p> Naturally, these libraries are now easily usable by the rest of the laboratory </p>
+These libraries are now easily usable by the rest of the laboratory.

 ### The autonomous mobile robotic platform SAM